-On March 28, 2024, the Company entered into an agreement to sell 10,766,666 shares of common stock, pre-funded warrants to purchase up to 3,900,000 shares of common stock, and accompanying Series E warrants to purchase up to 14,666,666 shares of common stock with an exercise price of \$0.33 per share and expiring five and a half years from date of issuance in a public offering, which closed on April 1, 2024.
-The offering price per share of common stock was \$0.30, accompanying warrants was \$0.33, and the offering price per share of pre-funded warrants was \$0.2999.
+On July 9, 2024, the Company entered into a securities purchase agreement with certain institutional and retail investors, pursuant to which the Company sold 3,393,600 shares of common stock and pre-funded warrants to purchase up to 3,703,140 shares of common stock.
+The offering price per share of common stock was \$0.57, and the offering price per share of pre-funded warrant was \$0.5699.

+The offering closed on July 10, 2024.
 The Company incurred offering expenses of approximately \$0.5 million, including placement agent fees of approximately \$0.3 million.
-The Company received net proceeds of approximately \$3.9 million, after deducting the underwriting discount and other offering expenses.
+The Company received net proceeds of approximately \$3.5 million, after deducting the underwriting discount and other offering expenses.